Dr-Hutchinson/programming_historian/evaluation/relevance_task/README.md

 ## Contents

-- `complete_data.csv`: The complete dataset used for analysis.
+- `complete_data_unscored.csv`: The complete dataset used for analysis.
 - `statistical_results.csv`: Statistical summary of the analysis.
 - `README.md`: This file.
+- 'Evaluation_Notebook.ipynb': Juypter Notebook containing code used to run this analysis.

 ## Data Description